Patrick O’Flaherty, Registered Physiotherapist

 MSc Rehabilitation Science (MRSc) – (University of British Columbia)

 BC College of Physiotherapy Number

 Concussion, Vertigo, Dizziness, Vestibular Rehabilitation, Athletic injuries, Shoulder Pain, Medical Acupuncture, Mulligan Concept Mobilizations with Movement and Chronic Pain Management,

 Patrick follows a holistic approach to therapy and has gained experience working with patients in orthopaedics, professional sport, and persistent pain management.
 He has extensive training and specialization in concussion treatment, dizziness, vertigo and vestibular rehabilitation.
-Additionally Patrick is currently a masters candidate at UBC focusing on concussion and mild traumatic brain injury.
-He is also interested working on improving the scientific understanding of neuroplasticity.
-Patrick continue’s to share and educate his expertise within our staff and to clients.
+He is also interested in working on improving the scientific understanding of neuroplasticity.
+Patrick continues to share and educate his expertise within our staff and to clients.
 In his spare time Patrick is actively involved in many sports including Gaelic Football, Rugby, Soccer, Track and Field and Weightlifting.